hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/config_transaction_family.rst

 Validation of configuration settings is as follows:

-- *sawtooth.config.vote.approval_threshold* must be a postive integer and must be between 1 and the number of authorized keys, inclusive
+- *sawtooth.config.vote.approval_threshold* must be a positive integer and must be between 1 and the number of authorized keys, inclusive
 - *sawtooth.config.vote.proposals* may not be set by a proposal